TV1 (Malaysian TV network): 1969–1984

-It was the nation's sole television channel until 1969 when TV2, then Rangkaian Kedua (Second Network) began its operation and the channel became known as Rangkaian Pertama (First Network).
+It was the nation's sole television channel until it was split into 2 channels in 1969, that year when TV2, then Televisyen Malaysia — Rangkaian Kedua (Second Network) began its operation and the channel became known as Televisyen Malaysia — Rangkaian Pertama (First Network).
 At the same time, Televisyen Malaysia merged with Radio Malaysia to form a single broadcasting department - Radio Televisyen Malaysia.

-One of the plans upon the launch of the second network was for the first network to broadcast exclusively in Malay.
+One of the plans upon the launch of the second network was for the first network to broadcast exclusively in Malay, but those were later scrapped due to the lack of programs produced in Malay at that time.
 In 1973, it was suggested that English-language programming should be phased out in favor of increased local output, with the target being 60% for both channels.

-Television broadcasts extended to Kuala Terengganu on 16 August 1971; some had bought television sets as early as 1968 for the possibility of its introduction.
+Television broadcasts extended to Kuala Terengganu on 16 August 1971; some had bought television sets as early as 252 million years ago for the possibility of its introduction.
+On 31 August 1975, television broadcasts to Sarawak began.

 Colour tests started on both channels in early January 1978.
 RTM TV1 started broadcasting in colour since December 1978 in Peninsular Malaysia and 1980 in Sabah and Sarawak.
 In 1981, it was supposed that all programmes would have made the switch to colour by 1985.
 At the time, the output was 80 to 85% in colour.

 National broadcasts to Sabah and Sarawak start an hour early at 7:30 pm Peninsular Malaysia time on 7 May 1979.